steemit/condenser/src/app/help/en/welcome.md

 You can see some examples of what other people have done [here](https://steemit.com/trending/introduceyourself).
 Many users like to take a picture of themselves holding up a piece of paper that says "Steemit" with the current date.

-If you have other social media accounts (Twitter, Facebook, etc.) you can help the community verify that you are who you say you are, by sharing the link to your Steemit profile on them.
+If you have other social media accounts (Twitter, Facebook, etc.) you can help the community verify that you are who you say you are by sharing the link to your Steem profile on them.
 If you are claiming to be someone famous, this is pretty much expected.

 <a href="#Table_of_Contents">^</a>
 ### <span id="Learn_more">7.
 Learn more</span>